Influence Of Fatigue On Hand Muscle Coordination And Emg-Emg Coherence During Three-Digit Grasping

 Digital Object Identifier (DOI)

 Dos, Alessander Danna; Poston, Brach; Jesunathadas, Mark; Bobich, Lisa R.; Hamm, Thomas M.; and Santello, Marco, "Influence Of Fatigue On Hand Muscle Coordination And Emg-Emg Coherence During Three-Digit Grasping" (2010).
-Neurobiology.
+Translational Neuroscience.
 85.